Why Do We Strive For The Perfect Home?

 Many of us crave order, especially in this increasingly stressful and ever-changing world, and cannot relax until our homes are clean and tidy.
 If your home is neat, could it be that you’ve created a safe, calm space amid the apparent disarray outside?
 Our homes are an extension of ourselves, they are a part of our self-definition.
 It’s human nature to want to belong and our homes need to be special to us.

 Finally, your home is somewhere to make and eat food (which we all love right?) and somehow cooking just feels better when you have a nice space to do it in.
-There is a good reason why kitchens and bathrooms sell houses.
+There is a good reason why kitchens and dining rooms sell houses.

 Have you ever heard the saying, ‘a family that eats together, stays together’?
 Many experts report that eating meals together is a great way of spending quality time with your family.
 When family meals become a routine, it provides a sense of security for children, and they develop a sense of belonging towards the family.
 Dinner is a great time to share the day’s events with family members, promoting good communication skills and family bonding.